Slicer/Slicer/Docs/developer_guide/script_repository/subjecthierarchy.md

 If an object that supports view context menus (e.g. markups) is right-clicked in a slice or 3D view, it can offer custom actions.
 Due to internal limitations these plugins must be set up differently, as explained [here](https://github.com/Slicer/Slicer/blob/master/Modules/Loadable/Annotations/SubjectHierarchyPlugins/AnnotationsSubjectHierarchyPlugin.py#L96-L107).
 This example makes it easier to create such a plugin.

+This text must be saved as `ViewContextMenu.py` and placed in a folder that is added to "Additional module paths" in Application Settings / Modules section.

 ```python
 import vtk, qt, ctk, slicer
 from slicer.ScriptedLoadableModule import *